lakshamanr/MSSQL/README.md

 # MSSQL Client Web Application

-This project is a web client application built with **Angular** for managing and navigating various SQL Server database objects.
-It features a clean UI with a left-hand menu for easy access to different database schemas and objects.
+A web client built with **Angular** and **.NET 8** to explore, document, and manage SQL Server database objects like tables, views, stored procedures, and functions — all in one place.

 ---

+## 🧠 Why This Exists

+We talk about code documentation, functional docs, and design flows — but **SQL documentation is always left behind**.

+We write stored procedures, and functions, and define columns in tables.
+Sure, we can add comments in SQL scripts, but:
+- There's no native way to track where columns are used.
+- There’s no centralized view for understanding or maintaining SQL structures.
+- Existing tools are *either too expensive* or *too limited* for most teams.

+So after a lot of struggle and spare time tinkering, I decided to **build something simple, free, and helpful** for everyone.

+This app:
+- Gives you a clear view of your SQL Server schema
+- Helps you document tables, columns, and logic in one place
+- Makes life easier for devs, DBAs, and tech writers

+Of course, it's not perfect — but that’s the beauty of open source. **Fork it, build it your way, and make it better**.
+Thanks for checking it out — just trying to give a little something back to the dev community 💙

+**Skills used:**
+`C#` · `.NET Core` · `ASP.NET Web API` · `Redis` · `Microsoft SQL Server`

+---

 ## 🚀 Features

-- Load and display database objects in a hierarchical tree view
+- Tree view of all SQL Server objects
-- Navigate to detailed views of:
+- Clickable navigation to detailed views of:
   - Tables
   - Views
   - Stored Procedures
   - Functions
+- Add and update documentation for SQL entities
-- Robust error handling during data loading
+- Error handling during data fetches
+- Lightweight, fast, and customizable

 ---

 ## 🧰 Technologies Used

 - **Frontend**: Angular, TypeScript, RxJS
 - **Backend**: .NET 8 Web API
+- **Database**: Microsoft SQL Server
+- **Cache (Optional)**: Redis

 ---